 We also used the concierge service to reserve a table at Kimonos hibachi restaurant (it's the only restaurant on the resort that requires a reservation).
 Everything went as planned.

 During our stay at the Key West Village two years ago, a man came by our room to tell us that the building was going to be power washed.
 "Oh, no" we thought, but our fears were misplaced.
-The building looked brand-spanking-new two hours later.
+Two hours later, the building looked brand-spanking-new.
 If only public service worked like that!

 We've also met landscapers and gardeners during our stays.
 These guys (they're mostly men) are friendly and take pride in their work.
 The flowers they prune appear as decorations around the resort, and sometimes, in your room!